DigiByte-Core/digibyte-rosetta-server/README.md

 docker run -p 12026:12026 -p 8080:8080 digibyte/rosetta:latest
 ```

+> NOTE: On linux operating systems, `sudo` may be required for any `docker run` commands.

-## Test
+### Test

+1. From the root of the cloned repository,run `npm install`

-Run `npm run test` in order to run the JavaScript unit tests.
+2. Run `npm run test` in order to run the JavaScript unit tests.

-Run `npm run test-api` in order to test the data api and construction api in an online/offline environment built with docker-compose.
+3. Run `npm run test-api` in order to test the data api and construction api in an online/offline environment built with docker-compose.

+> NOTE: On linux you may need to modify the above Node scripts to add `sudo` to any `docker` commands.

 Several example requests to test the reachability of your node using curl are shown in this document: [Example Requests](./docs/ExampleRequests.md).
 An example on how to validate a mainnet account balance is shown here: [Validation](./docs/Validation.md)

-## Implementation Details
+### Implementation Details

 This Rosetta implementation is using the [Rosetta Node SDK](https://github.com/DigiByte-Core/digibyte-rosetta-nodeapi.git).